Quantale Modules, with Applications to Logic and Image Processing: References and further readings

 The notion of quantale module is relatively recent.
 Even if they appear~--- though ``in disguise''--- in the paper~\cite{joyaltierney} by A. Joyal and M. Tierney, a real consideration of these structures has begun only a few years ago, and the number of mathemticians that work on this topic is still limited.

-As far as we know, this work represents a first systematic study of the categories of $\Q$-modules while, on the contrary, the contents of Chapters~\ref{consrelchap},~\ref{imagechap} and~\ref{ltbchap} are just a part of the applications of $\Q$-modules already present in literature.
-The applications showed here appeared in~\cite{dinolarusso,dinolarusso2}, written with A. Di Nola, and in the work~\cite{galatostsinakis} already cited many times.
+As far as we know, this thesis represents a first systematic theoretic treatment of the categories of $\Q$-modules while, on the contrary, the contents of Chapters~\ref{consrelchap},~\ref{imagechap} and~\ref{ltbchap} are just a part of the applications of $\Q$-modules that are already present in literature.
+To what extent such applications, they appeared in~\cite{dinolarusso,dinolarusso2}, written with A. Di Nola, besides the work~\cite{galatostsinakis} already cited many times.

-Further suggested readings on $\Q$-modules, or on subjects somehow connected with them, are the papers~\cite{baltag} by A. Baltag, B. Coecke and M. Sadrzadeh,~\cite{kruml} by D. Kruml,~\cite{paseka} by J. Paseka,~\cite{resende5} by P. Resende,~\cite{solo} by S.A.
-Solovyov, and~\cite{stubbe} by I. Stubbe.
+Further readings on $\Q$-modules, or on subjects somehow connected with them, that can be suggested are the papers~\cite{baltag} by A. Baltag, B. Coecke and M. Sadrzadeh,~\cite{kruml} by D. Kruml,~\cite{paseka} by J. Paseka,~\cite{resende5} by P. Resende, and~\cite{stubbe} by I. Stubbe.